ag-gr-hub/ag-gr-hub/README.md

 ### Glad to have you here! ![visitor](https://visitor-badge.glitch.me/badge?page_id=page.id)
 I'm a full-stack developer that loves to figure out how and why things work.
 I love programming, traveling and playing the drums.

 As a developer, I enjoy problem solving, creative thinking and finding solutions by learning new methods that might be foreign to my knowledge.
-As well as investing in technological solutions that might the world a better place
+As well as investing in technological solutions that might make the world a better place

 [![Open Source](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://opensource.org/)